Claiborne commission says ‘yes’ to sanctuary county - Claiborne Progress

 Claiborne commission says ‘yes’ to sanctuary county

 County resolution 092 was the result of a piece of state legislation being considered by the 111th General Assembly.
-If adopted, the bill will authorize police to issue “extreme risk protection” orders to those they deem a danger to himself or others.
+If adopted, the bill will authorize police to issue “extreme risk protection” orders to those they deem a danger, whether to himself or others.

 Brooks elaborated on the potential consequences of the state bill, if adopted.